Stop Dogs From Pulling On Leash--Using Harnesses and Head Halters

 Redirects Momentum It redirects your pup to the side when they pull, so it prevents them from leaning in and gaining leverage.
 The harder they pull forward, the more it redirects them to the side.

 In our experience, harnesses with simple straps work better than those with solid fabric fronts.
-In addition to not providing the additional fabric for them to push against, the harnesses with straps tend to fit better since they have more options to adjust the fit.
+In addition to not providing the additional fabric for them to push against, the harnesses with straps tend to fit better since they are more adjustable.

 Here is our favorite no pull harness, the 2 Hounds Freedom harness.